-Many of these traditional Australians are also trying to spread their history to the members of their race who seem to have lost it.
+Many traditional Australians are trying to spread their history to the members of their community who seem to have lost it.
 They've hired teachers to train students in the traditional Aboriginal languages.
 Even a few radio and TV stations feature only Aboriginal programming to educate the generations that have had no prior experience with their culture.

 Aboriginal art comes in many media: paintings, beadwork, woodwork, bark paintings and baskets.
 Aboriginal Australians also make and sell the most famous item to come out of Australia: the boomerang.
 But some art can't be sold – it's on the walls of caves.
 A famous Australian landmark, Ayers Rock, is one such place.
 It's an Aboriginal sacred site named Uluru, located near the center of Australia.
 The rock covers a series of caves.
 Within those caves are walls and walls of paintings done by Aboriginal Australians to illustrate their dreamings.
 While people visit Ayers Rock and see the paintings, there's still no way to know what they mean.
 And the Aboriginal people, for the time being, are keeping it a secret.
 The rock was closed to tourists in 2019, because of its sacred nature to Aboriginal Australians.